otto-de-legacy/lambdacd-lineup/README.md

     * max-diff: max difference between two screenshots (before and after)
     * env-mapping: This mapping will replace the environment (argument of take-screenshots and analyse-comparison) with the corresponding value in this map.
                    Example: You call analyse-comparison live but in one url you need the string wwww
-    * cookie: Set a cookie for this url
+    * cookies: Set cookie for this url
       * name: Name of the cookie
       * value: Value of the cookie
       * path: Path of this cookie (optional, default: "/")